bzmar/EE450/README.md

 All other messages are forwarded from the server A/R/D to server M. Please reference the design messages from lines 51-61.

 Idiosyncrasies:
-If you boot servers while zombie process exists, it will not fully be able to create the sockets.
-Solution: ps -aux | kill -9 [zombie process id] or wait about 1 minute and it should resolve.
+- If you boot servers while zombie process exists, it will not fully be able to create the sockets.
+Solution: ps -aux | kill -9 [zombie process id] or wait about
+  1 minute and it should resolve.
+- Deployed follows the design specifications of the assignment.
+It is a assumed that one deployment per user.
+The first deployment will create the deployed.txt file with line <username> <deployed filename>.
+The subsequent deployments will append to this file.
+If you duplicate a deploy for a user it will duplicated the lines from the previous deployment(s).

 Works Cited:
 Server and Client Socket Reference (https://geeksforgeeks.org/udp-server-client-implementation-c)